XcooBee/xcoobee-cookie-kit/README.md

 ## How to use Cookie Kit in Single Page Application (SPA)

 When using a SPA you can specify a JavaScript handler that can receive the result of the user interaction for cookie consent.
-Thereafter you need to load the scripts and/or set the cookies directly based on the interaction.
+Thereafter you need to load the scripts and/or set the cookies directly based on the user's interaction.

-Since this can change, you also need to be able to remove the cookies when the user changes their mind.
+Since this can change, you also need to be able to remove the cookies when users change their mind.

-When using a XcooBee subscription your application will also receive
+In both cases, the XCK will invoke your handler function after the user has completed their interaction with XCK.

 XCK will call target handler with JSON object as function parameter.
-You specify this
+Users preferences are in the first function argument.

-The function argument object will be a JSON.
+The function argument object will be a JS Object.

-Example JSON object:
+Example JS object:

 ```json
 {